A - Z of Useful Information for Parents

 Allergens can include eggs, peanuts, tree nuts (e.g. cashews), cow's milk, fish and shellfish, wheat and other grasses, soy, certain insect stings, animal hair and medications.
 Shared food and food brought from home can unwittingly pose a risk.
 It is critical that the school community understands that contact with or ingesting these allergens could be life-threatening for some of our students.

 We try to reduce the risks by asking for your support in a number of ways.
 Firstly, we ask that you do not provide your child with peanut butter or Nutella sandwiches or snacks with nut products in them.
+We also advise families of the allergens affecting our students, to assist parents/carers to make informed food choices for your child that also consider the needs of others.

 Art Smocks and Library Bags